MikeITPro/VNKeys-JS/README.md

 5. **TELEX**: A modern and intuitive method with combinations like `aa` for â or `dd` for đ.

 ## Getting Started
-By integrating VNKeys into your website or application, you're empowering users with the ability to write in Vietnamese smoothly, whether they're on a desktop, tablet, or mobile device.
+By integrating VNKeys into your website or web application, you're empowering users with the ability to write in Vietnamese smoothly, whether they're on a desktop, tablet, or mobile device.
 Say goodbye to cumbersome workarounds and hello to seamless Vietnamese input with VNKeys!

 ## Installation